• Skip to primary navigation

 On top of that, each serving has a whopping 8 grams of fiber.
 According to the AHA, we should be shooting for 25-30 grams of fiber per day from food.
 This dessert gets you almost ⅓ of the way there!

-3 gravenstein apples, 1 lemon, a whole nutmeg, cinnamon, sugar and cornstarch as mis en place for apple filling
+3 gravenstein apples, 1 lemon, a whole nutmeg, cinnamon, sugar and cornstarch as mis en place for healthy apple crisp filling.

 Finally, with nearly a third of the daily recommendations for both Vitamin A and Vitamin C, I think we can all agree that this indulgence definitely at least verges on the healthy side of things.
 I honestly wouldn't feel guilty about eating one for breakfast, especially when I used to consider a vanilla iced coffee and a chocolate chip cookie an acceptable morning meal.